-Good Days & Bad Days: Fluctuations in Alzheimer's Symptoms
+Balancing the Good and Bad Days: Changes in Alzheimer's Symptoms

-Well, that’s the golden question, isn't it?
-After all, if we know what the cause is, we might be able to help keep things a bit more stable or predictable!
-My initial hunch was, just like all of us, is that various aspects promote good days or bad days!
-After all, if you slept well, the sun was shining, and you got to do something you enjoyed, you're probably more likely to have a good day, with or without Alzheimer's disease!
+Well, that is the golden question, isn't it?
+After all, if we know what the cause is, we might be able to help keep things a bit more stable or predictable.
+My initial hunch was, just like all of us, various different aspects promote good days or bad days.
+After all, if you slept well, the sun was shining, and you got to do something you enjoyed, you're probably more likely to have a good day, with or without Alzheimer's disease.

 It will be interesting to see future research in this area, especially if it can help people with Alzheimer's disease and their caregivers mitigate mood and cognitive fluctuations and improve quality of life!